 PSYCHOLOGY 3355.
 LIFESPAN DEVELOPMENT.

 The study of the physiological and developmental processes of the human organism from conception to old age.
-Designed for students in the health care professions.
+Cross-credited with FST 3355.
+Only three credit hours will be awarded for FST 3355 and PSY 3355.
 Fall.